File clerks

 Education & Skills

 Data on higher education choices for File clerks from The Department of Education and Census Bureau.
-The most common major for File clerks is Business but the most specialized major according to RCA in 2023 were Legal.
+The most common major for File clerks is Business but the most specialized major according to RCA in 2024 were Library Science.

-Among the necessary skills for File clerks, Reading Comprehension stands, but the revealed comparative advantage (RCA) shows that File clerks need more than the average amount of Writing.
+Among the necessary skills for File clerks, Reading Comprehension stands, but the revealed comparative advantage (RCA) shows that File clerks need more than the average amount of Service Orientation.

 Majors